 Our Opiate Addiction Treatment Program Addresses Underlying Issues

 Beating addiction often requires managing co-occurring disorders, a fact that drives us to offer a variety of dual diagnosis treatment techniques.
-These are designed to treat both addiction and mental health disorders at the same time to decrease the severity of both in a positive way.
+These are designed to treat both addiction and mental health disorders at the same time to decrease the severity of both.

-The National Alliance On Mental Illness stated that “About a third of all people experiencing mental illnesses and about half of people living with severe mental illnesses also experience substance abuse.”
-This is especially true with opiates, as they literally change the chemistry of the brain, which can cause new imbalances or even brain damage.
-Mental illnesses paired with substance abuse are often referred to as dual diagnosis.
+The National Alliance On Mental Illness stated that “About a third of all people experiencing mental illnesses and about half of people living with severe mental illnesses also experience substance abuse.”6 This is especially true with opiates, as they literally change the chemistry of the brain, which can cause new imbalances or even brain damage.
+When mental illness and substance abuse are diagnosed together it is often referred to as dual diagnosis.

 Symptoms that someone is suffering from a dual diagnosis include: